greynolds/leiningen/doc/PROFILES.md

 individuals, and the other cuts across activity types.

-For example, company policy might stipulate that all developers on all projects use some kind of quality assurance tool (such as a particular pretty-print facility); to enforce this, a configuration option for Leiningen may be set at the system level.
-A particular workgroup might decide to use some sort of a tool or configuration option that other groups do not want to use; this could be specified in a configuration file accessible only to that group.
+For example, company policy might stipulate that all developers on all projects use some kind of quality assurance tool (for example, something that enforces code formatting rules); to enforce this, a configuration option for Leiningen may be set at the system level.
+A particular workgroup might decide to use some sort of a tool or configuration option that other groups do not want to use; this can be supported by designating distinct (but shared within group) configuration files for each group.
 Individual developers will commonly have their own preferences for certain things, which they can specify using `~/.lein/profiles.clj`, which has the effect of enabling them for every use of Leiningen by that user.
 For a specific project, a specific developer may need some custom configuration, which can be set in the project.clj.
 Each of these customizations may involve overrides and/or extensions.
 Furthermore distinct customization structures may be called for for e.g. dev and test phases.

+(We can add another "axis of configuration".
+The organization-based config/customize system described above is project-independent.
+In the end, the result of config/customize is a particular configuration for a particular use of the tool; as described, this would be a general config.
+But we work on projects, so we need project-specific configs as well.
+The project.clj stored with the source in the repository represents a global configuration.
+It can be customized by settings at the :system and :user levels.
+But each developer works on a private copy of the project, so per-user, per-project customization is also possible.
+So in addition to activity- and organization-based configuration and customization, we also have project-based C&C.)

 Leiningen customization using profiles follows a standard customization strategy: to support organization-based customizations,